kurtmitman/kurtmitman.github.io/content/research/_index.md

 ---

-## Papers Submitted for Publicaton
+## Papers Submitted for Publication

 - **The Fiscal Multiplier**
   NBER WP 25571 (with M. Hagedorn and I. Manovskii)